 CITY OF ATLANTA FIRE RESCUE DEPARTMENT

-Atlanta Fire Rescue provides prompt quality services to our stakeholders that promote safety, security, enhances sustainability, and enriches the quality of life through professional development and dedication to service
+Atlanta Fire Rescue provides prompt quality services to our stakeholders that promote safety and security, enhance sustainability, and enrich the quality of life through professional development and dedication to service.

 Integrity, Competence, Excellence, Honesty, Predictability, Accountability, and Ism-free

 Joel G. Baker

 First Deputy Chief